-Note: If you file on magnetic media (or electronically), do not file the same returns on paper.
+If you file on magnetic media (or electronically), do not file the same returns on paper.

 Magnetic media reporting specifications for Form W-2 are in the SSA's Pub.
-No. 42-007 (TIB-4), Magnetic Media Reporting, and Pub.
-No. ICN (MMREF-1), Magnetic Media Reporting and Electronic Filing.
-They can be downloaded from the SSA's bulletin boards using a computer and modem by dialing 410-965-1133 or 410-966-8450 (On-Line Wage Reporting Bulletin Board).
-You can also get magnetic media (or electronic) specifications by contacting any Social Security Magnetic Media Coordinator.
-Call 1-800-772-6270 for the phone number of the coordinator in your area.
-You may also write to:
+No. 42-007 (TIB-4), Magnetic Media Reporting, and in MMREF-1, Magnetic Media Reporting and Electronic Filing.
+They can be downloaded from the SSA's Online Wage Reporting Service (OWRS) using a computer and modem by dialing 410-966-8450.
+You can also get magnetic media (or electronic) specifications by contacting any Employer Service

+Liaison Officer (ESLO).
+Call 1-800-772-6270 for the phone number of the ESLO in your area.